TrainWeb.org Facebook Page

 Map: Ba 42 K 3 Topographic Maps

 This is one of few surviving photos of ASL operating along Russell Street long before the accompanying dirt road evolved into six busy auto lanes.
-The photographer captured ASL 50 near Worchester Street (then Carey Street) at the northwest corner of what during 2018 is Horseshoe Casino.
+Records say the photographer captured ASL 50 near Worchester Street (then Carey Street) at the northwest corner of what during 2018 is Horseshoe Casino.
+There is, however, some doubt as to the location because other photos from ths time period do not show houses at the Murphy's wall ad, which appears to be along Ridgely Street.
+This doubt remains unresolved as of this writing.

 Russell Street 2018